UnidayStudio/OpenCV-TemplateMatching/README.md

 # OpenCV-TemplateMatching
+Created by: **Guilherme Teres Nunes**

 Template Matching system using python and OpenCV.